-- Group balance sheet as at 31 March 2014; - Group profit and loss account for the year then ended; - Group cash flow statement for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the group and company balance sheets as at 31 March 2015; - the group profit and loss account for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).